dbt-labs/docs.getdbt.com/website/docs/faqs/jinja/which-jinja-docs.md

 ---
 title: Which docs should I use when writing Jinja or creating a macro?
-Description: “Useful Jinja docs”
+Description: "Useful Jinja docs"
-sidebar_label: ‘Useful Jinja docs’
+sidebar_label: 'Useful Jinja docs'
 id: which-jinja-docs
 ---